 Factors that may increase your child's chance of heart block include:

-If your child experiences any of these symptoms, do not assume it is due to heart block.
+If your child has any of these symptoms, do not assume it is due to heart block.
 These symptoms may be caused by other, less serious health conditions.
-If your child experiences any of them, see the doctor.

 If your child is diagnosed with heart block, follow the doctor's instructions.

 Heart Rhythm Society

 First-degree AV nodal block.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed/what.php .
 Updated June 14, 2013.
 Accessed June 20, 2013.

 Heart block.
 Heart Rhythm Society website.
 Available at: http://www.hrsonli... .
 Accessed on June 20, 2013.